serverguyken/ServerGuyKen/README.md

-# Full Stack Web Developer
+### Hi there
 ## About Me

 Full Stack Web Developer, Skilled problem-solver able to communicate with users at all levels of technical proficiency.
-Experienced in Frontend and backend development, Troubleshoot, resolve and document user help requests for desktop, laptop, mobile, network and peripheral problems. kehindeakinsanya70@gmail.com
+Experienced in Frontend and backend development.

 # SKILLS
 Linux